flutter/website/faq.md

 ### Who is Flutter for?

-Flutter is for _developers_ that want a faster or easier way to build beautiful mobile apps.
+Flutter is for _developers_ that want a faster way to build beautiful mobile apps, or a way to reach more users with a single investment.

 Flutter is also for _engineering managers_ that need to lead mobile development teams.
 Flutter allows eng managers